What Is a No-Lock-In Contract?

 2. Are no-lock-in contracts legally binding?

-Yes, they are legally binding as long as they include clear terms and conditions agreed upon by both parties.
+Absolutely — they are enforceable as long as the terms are clearly agreed upon by both parties.

 3. What should I include in a no-lock-in contract?

-Key elements include the scope of work, payment terms, notice period for termination, and any specific conditions that apply.
+Outline the scope of work, payment structure, termination notice period, and any key conditions or responsibilities.

 Black background